-You’ve worked hard your whole life, saved and invested wisely, and now it’s time to enjoy life.
-Instead of spending your days working, you now spend your days helping others, traveling, connecting with family and community, etc. In some ways, you’re busier than you’ve ever been.
-Which means things, like organizing your space and dealing with the bills and other small financial details, aren’t something you want to focus on anymore.
+- You’ve worked hard your whole life, saved and invested wisely, and now it’s time to enjoy life.
+Instead of spending your days working, you currently spend your days helping others, traveling, connecting with family and community, etc. In some ways, you’re busier than you’ve ever been.
+This means things like organizing your space and dealing with the bills and other small financial details aren’t something you want to focus on anymore.

-Or maybe those bank statements, insurance statements, and brokerage statements are starting to feel really confusing.
-You know you can pay bills online, but that concept is a bit scary and writing checks are getting to be more difficult physically.
+- Or maybe those bank statements, insurance statements, and brokerage statements are starting to feel confusing.
+You know you can pay bills online, but that concept is intimidating, and writing checks is getting more challenging physically.

 Guess what?
 A personal assistant who’s also a daily money manager can help in all of those situations – and many others!